History of diabetes: Medieval Islamic world

 Avicenna (980–1037), or Ibn Sina, was a court physician to the caliphs of Baghdad and a key figure in medicine who compiled an exhaustive medical encyclopedia titled The Canon of Medicine.
 His account detailed the clinical features of diabetes, and termed the disease albulab ("water wheel") and zalkh el kuliah ("diarrhea of the kidneys").
 He documented "the abnormal appetite and the collapse of sexual functions" and the sweet taste of diabetic urine, and further differentiated diabetes associated with emaciation from other causes of polyuria.
 He also elaborated on diabetic gangrene and treated diabetes using a mixture of lupine, trigonella (fenugreek), and zedoary seed.
-The treatment, prescribed at the recommendation of the French director of Tunis, was reportedly effective in five cases.

 It has been noted that references to diabetes expanded in the medical texts of this period.
 Eknoyan and Nagy (2005) speculate that this indicates the increasing prevalence of the disease.
 Other interpretations are also possible, including that the increasing references are the result of more systematic knowledge sharing practices.